 Check and see your Mac has intel or M1 Mac, and follow the steps,

-- Wait for few times and Login your Mac with login screen labeled Safe boot at top right corner of the screen.
+3→ Wait for few times and log in to your Mac with the login screen labeled Safe boot at the top right corner of the screen.

-- That’s it.
-In Safe mode, Emply Trash Bing from Dock.
+4→ In Safe mode, Empty Trash from Dock.
 Righ click on Trash > Empty Bin.

-- Click on Apple Logo on the from top Mac menu.
+- Click on Apple Logo on the top Mac menu.
 Then, Click the Restart button.

 - When your Mac is restarting, hold down the Shift key.